Snuff film: Snuff controversy (1976)

 The idea of movies showing actual murders for profit became more widely known in 1976 with the release of the exploitation film Snuff.
 This low-budget horror film, loosely based on the Manson murders and originally titled Slaughter, was shot in Argentina by Michael and Roberta Findlay.
 The film's distribution rights were bought by Allan Shackleton, who eventually found the picture unfit for release and shelved it.
 Several years later, Shackleton read about snuff films being imported from South America and decided to cash in on the rumor as an attempt to recoup his investment in Slaughter.

 Shackleton retitled Slaughter to Snuff and released it with a new ending that purported to depict an actual murder committed on a film set.
 Snuffs promotional material suggested, without stating outright, that the film featured the real murder of a woman, which amounted to false advertising.
-The film's slogan read: "The film that could only be made in South America... where life is CHEAP".
+The slogan read: "The film that could only be made in South America... where life is CHEAP".
 Shackleton put out false newspaper clippings that reported a citizens group's crusading against the film, and hired people to act as protesters to picket screenings.

 Shackleton's efforts succeeded in generating a media frenzy about the film: real feminist and citizens groups eventually started protesting the movie and picketing theaters.
 As a result, New York District Attorney Robert M. Morgenthau investigated the picture, establishing that it was a hoax.
 The controversy nevertheless made the film financially profitable.